raspberrypilearning/fart-detector/WORKSHEET.md

 `sudo amixer cset numid=3 1`

-Next we're going to use the Python pygame library to make some alarm sounds.
+Next, we're going to use the Python pygame library to make some alarm sounds.
 First, verify that the package is installed.
-Your Pi will need to be *online* for this so connect it to your home hub/router using an Ethernet cable.
+Your Pi will need to be *online* for this, so connect it to your home hub/router using an Ethernet cable.

 Use the following command: